pnp/powershell/documentation/Set-PnPMicrosoft365Group.md

 ```

 ### -CreateTeam
-Creates a Microsoft Teams team associated with created group
+Creates a Microsoft Teams team associated with the created group.

 ```yaml
 Type: SwitchParameter